-- In the eastern Baltic area, we have the Narva culture, which
+- In the eastern Baltic area was the Narva culture, which

-- In central Europe, we have the Danubian cultures, starting
+- In central Europe were the Danubian cultures, starting

 with the Linear Pottery culture (or LBK).
 We also find the

 Eastern LBK (or Bükk) culture in Hungary.
-And there is the
+And there was the

 Rössen culture from the Netherlands and western Germany south to